e-gov/eIDAS-SpecificProxyService/README.md

 <a name="integrate_eidasnode"></a>
 ### 2.1 Configuring communication with EidasNode

-To set the same communication definitions, it is required that the `SpecificProxyService` has access to communication definitions provided in the following file `EidasNode` configuration file:
+To set the same communication definitions, it is required that the `SpecificProxyService` has access to communication definitions provided in the following `EidasNode` configuration file:
 `$SPECIFIC_PROXY_SERVICE_CONFIG_REPOSITORY/specificCommunicationDefinitionProxyservice.xml`

 <a name="ignite_conf"></a>